-Some people will see no significant difference in their resting metabolism while dieting, as this is high individualized and dependent on a number of other factors like body fat percentage, overall diet, dieting history, fitness level, gender, etc. And others may gain muscle mass, even though their overall weight decreases, and see an increase in the metabolic rate.
+Some people will see no significant difference in their resting metabolism while dieting, as this is highly individualized and dependent on a number of other factors like body fat percentage, overall diet, dieting history, fitness level, gender, etc. And others may gain muscle mass, even though their overall weight decreases, causing them to see an increase in their metabolic rate.

-In addition, your body doesn’t typically want to lose a bunch of weight.
+Your body doesn’t typically want to lose a bunch of weight.
 It wants to hold on to that stored energy in case starvation actually does become a threat.
-So with any decrease in calories you will often see a shift in appetite regulating hormones and fuel utilization.
+So with any decrease in calories, you will often see a shift in appetite-regulating hormones and fuel utilization.

 These factors combined are some of the reasons why losing body fat can feel impossible (14).
 But this adaption is only temporary and it doesn’t mean that your body is in starvation mode, or that you won’t lose weight if you keep at it.
 As long as you remain in a calorie deficit, you will continue to lose weight.